bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 Bevy can be built just fine using default configuration on stable Rust.
 Unfortunately, the compile times are rather long.
-This section explains how to improve iterative compile times.
+This section explains how to speed up iterative compiles: the amount of time it takes to rebuild your project after changing a single file.

 #### Dynamic Linking